-Project Name Points Value Project Description Translation & Commentary Analysis 6 Watch the 4 Intro videos in the Bible Project Series - "How To Read The Bible".
-Write a 2 page report, summarizing all 4 videos.
-Choose an OT passage provided by the teacher and outline all of the different parts of how the NIV Application Commentary interprets that passage.
-Provide a short description of each aspect (2-3 Pages).
-Look at the passage in at least 3 separate translations (e.g. NIV, NASB, NET, NLT, etc.) and make a 1 page list of as many items as you notice are different between each translation.
-Observation 1 Using the instructions in Grasping God's Word, make at least 25 in-text observations of your passage.
-Historical Context 4 Use (at minimum) these three resources to write a 2-3 page summary of the historical-cultural context of your chosen passage.
-1.NIV Application Commentary 2.NIV Cultural Backgrounds Study Bible 3.Grasping God's Word (Instructions found here) Literary Context 4 Use (at minimum) these 2 resources to write a 2 page summary of the literary context of your chosen passage.
-3. NIV Application Commentary 4.
-Grasping God's Word (Instructions found here) Word Study 2 Pick 2 words in your passage and using the resources below, write a 1/2 page summary for each word's meaning (total 1 page) and how learning that meaning more specifically helps you understand the passage better.
-(Instructions found in Grasping God's Word) 4.
-NIV Cultural Backgrounds Study Bible 5.
-Bible Dictionary 6.
-Pictorial Encyclopedia of the Bible Exegetical Paper 8 Combining all of the previous parts (Translation Analysis, Observation, Historical Context, Literary Context and Word Study) write a 10 page exegetical paper on your chosen passage.
+Project Name Points Value Project Description Passage Choice, Commentary and Translation Analysis 6 Watch the 4 Intro videos in the Bible Project Series, "How To Read The Bible".
+Write a 2 page paper that summarizes each video and how they equip you to read the Bible.
+Choose a passage of interest from the class (in coordination with the teacher) that allows you to engage in a deeper form of biblical interpretation.
+Use the NIV Application Commentary and read about how your passage is interpreted.
+Write a concise description of what the commentary says.
+Read the passage in at least four other translations and make a 1 page list of the differences between each translation.
+Observation and Genre 1 Using the instructions in Grasping God's Word, write down as many in-text observations of your passage as possible.
+Explain how the genre of your passage shapes the way it should be interpreted.
+Historical Context 4 Use the following resources to write a 2-3 page summary of the historical-cultural context of your chosen passage.
+1. NIV Application Commentary 2.
+NIV Cultural Backgrounds Study Bible 3.
+Grasping God's Word Literary Context 4 Use the following resources to write a 2 page summary of the literary context of your chosen passage.
+1. ESV Literary Study Bible 2.
+Grasping God's Word

+Worldview and Doctrine 4 Write a 2-3 page explanation and summary of how the passage shapes your Christian worldview and which doctrine(s) stem from this passage.
+You will also need to research how the doctrine(s) developed throughout church history.
+Final paper 8 Combining all of the previous parts (Commentary and Translation Analysis, Observation, Historical Context, Literary Context, Worldview and Doctrine) write a 10 page exegetical and doctrinal paper on your chosen passage.